Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 NURSE Corps Loan Repayment Program

-The NURSE Corps Loan Repayment Program is for full-time nurses who work in a public or private nonprofit Critical Shortage Facility.
-A critical Shortage Facility is a health care facility located in, designated as, or serving a primary care or mental health HPSA.
-Nurses can also qualify if an eligible public or private nonprofit school of nursing employs them.
+The NURSE Corps Loan Repayment Program is available for full-time nurses who work in a Critical Shortage Facility (CSF) or at an accredited school of nursing.
+A CSF is a health care facility located in, designated as, or serving a primary care or mental health Health Professional Shortage Area.

-This program will pay 60% of outstanding student debt for nurses who make a two-year commitment.
+This program will pay up to 60% of outstanding nursing education debt for nurses who make a two-year commitment.
 Furthermore, qualifying participants may earn an additional 25% forgiveness for participating an additional year.
-For nurses with more significant student debt levels, having forgiveness capped as a percentage of debt rather than a dollar limit could help.
+For nurses with more significant student debt levels, having forgiveness capped as a percentage of debt rather than a dollar limit could be particularly beneficial.

 You can find full eligibility details and an application here.
 Those interested in the differences between the NHSC Loan Repayment Program and the NURSE Corps Loan Repayment Program will likely find this handout helpful.